frehberg/cryptsetup-containerized/README.md

 The build.sh script is performing three steps
 * Create the docker image from Dockerfile
-* Invoke the docker container to create the plain ext4 file system in 'tmp/images/rootfs.img'
+* Invoke the docker container to create the plain ext4 file system in `tmp/images/rootfs.img` containing the content of the folder `./tar/`
-* Invoke the docker container to encrypt the plain4 ext4 file system in place
+* Invoke the docker container to encrypt the plain4 ext4 file system in place Finally the encrypted file system image is the file `tmp/images/rootfs.img`

 ```shell
 $ ./build.sh
 ```